PTSD and its startle response is by far one of the most difficult symptoms to manage…but I do my best.Tweet

 I fully embrace them and don’t give in to the temptation to run home.

 Taking care of chores, paying bills and making appointments.
 High on my priority list is meeting up with friends.
 My end goal is not to let PTSD imprison me in my own home.
-It’s of vital importance as I fear of what potential emergency could be lurking around the corner.
+It’s of vital importance as I fear whatever potential emergency could be lurking around the corner.

 Living your life with Post Traumatic Stress Disorder.